faye1011/myproject/_events/sam-cooke-hotel.md

 location: Shreveport, Lousiana
 date: 8th October, 1963
 image: media/images/events/sam_cooke_event.jpeg
-description: Sam Cooke was one of the most influential soul artists made a reservation in a Holiday Inn in Louisiana, however was turned away because he was black. songs related:
+description: Sam Cooke, who is one of the most influential soul artists made a reservation in a Holiday Inn in Louisiana, however when he got there he was turned away because he was black.
+songdesc: This event, along with various other events in his life, inspired Sam Cooke to write 'A Change Is Gonna Come'
 ---